 Some fish such as Tetra, Rasboras, Corydoras are school fish.
 Most school fish species need a minimum of 5~6 in each group.
 Not having enough of them in the same aquarium can result in their being shy and stressed, thus not displaying their natural behaviors.
 When you plan to get a certain species of school fish, you should keep the minimum recommended number in mind.
 More fish will obviously require the more swimming room as well as overall water volume to sustain them.

 Fish Tank dimension

 Certain fish species have a “weird” shape.
 Angelfish, for example, has a very tall body shape comparing to most other fish of the same length.
 They require those taller dimension tanks.
-(Not all tanks of same size have the exactly same dimensions).
+(Not all tanks of the same size have the same dimensions).
 Another example is that many species of catfish need to go to the surface for air.
 As a result, they like shallow tanks.